grafana/loki/docs/sources/configure/_index.md

 [from: <daytime>]

 # store and object_store below affect which <storage_config> key is used.
 # Which store to use for the index.
+Either tsdb, boltdb-shipper or boltdb.
-Either aws, aws-dynamo, gcp, bigtable,
+#  Following stores are deprecated: aws, aws-dynamo, gcp, bigtable,
-# bigtable-hashed, cassandra, boltdb or boltdb-shipper.
+# bigtable-hashed, cassandra.
 [store: <string> | default = ""]

 # Which store to use for the chunks.
 Either aws, azure, gcp, bigtable, gcs,